Apollo 16 lunar surface flown strap - lunar dust coated

 This presentation bears a piece of LUNAR SURFACE FLOWN strap fragment used in the Lunar Module "Orion".

-The source of the strap is the personal collection of Charlie Duke whom we personally acquired it from - a copy of his letter of authentication will be sent once Duke prepared it for us.
+The source of the strap is the personal collection of Charlie Duke whom we personally acquired it from - a copy of his letter of authentication will come with the presentation.

 Each strap fragment is coated with real lunar dust that can be seen with the naked eye as slight greyish smudges compared to plain white regular beta cloth and even better under a microscope (x60 recommended) where tons of grains easily become visible !